-Road safety action planning meetings are jointly facilitated by the NZTA & NRC – these meetings progress and update actions identified in the Regional Road Safety Action Plan.
+Road safety action planning meetings are jointly facilitated by the NZTA & NRC – these meetings progress and update the annual ‘Northland Road Safety Issues & Crash Data reports for Northland to support appropriate actions in the Regional Road Safety Action Plan.

 Bi-monthly road safety reports are also submitted to the Regional Transport Committee.
 This committee oversees and signs off the Regional Land Transport Programme.
 This programme includes all the road and transportation related projects across the region managed by the various Road Controlling Authorities.

 The New Zealand Police are responsible for enforcing legislation governing driver behaviour and vehicle road worthiness.
 The Northland Police are proactive at community educational events and are guided by a ‘Prevention First’ philosophy.

 The NZ Transport Agency is a Crown entity established on 1 August 2008, bringing together the functions of Land Transport New Zealand and Transit New Zealand to provide an integrated approach to Safer Journey’s, transport planning, funding and delivery.
 NZTA has 750kms of sealed (100%) roads across Northland.

 The Ministry is the government’s principal transport policy adviser.
 They are committed to providing the best possible advice to support the government in growing the New Zealand economy so we can all enjoy greater prosperity, security and opportunity.

 The Northland Transportation Alliance (NTA) is a ‘shared service model’ of collaboration between the Whangarei, Far North, and Kaipara District Councils along with the Northland Regional Council and the New Zealand Transport Agency with the purpose of a single, unified, high-performing integrated transportation alliance.
 As part of this evolving model – ‘Service Level Agreements’ are currently being developed.